What should I do if I have trouble paying my rent?

 FAQ

-- What assistance is provided by the Solidarity Fund for Housing (FSL)?
+- What support does the Solidarity Fund for Housing (FSL) provide?

-- What are the differences between personal housing assistance?
+- What are the differences between personal housing support?

-- What aid can a elderly person in a precarious situation receive?
+- What support can an elderly person in a precarious situation receive?

-- Unpaid invoices (gas or electricity, water): what consequences?
+- Unpaid bills (gas or electricity, water): what are the consequences?

 - Energy check (gas, heat, electricity)Service-Public.fr